ErpNetDocs/tech/advanced/custom-attributes/index.md

 > [!NOTE]
 >
 > Many custom attributes can easily be defined and set as 'required'.
-> However, this might endanger the whole ERP implementation, since requiring too much data entry for each operation can alienate the end users from the system. <br>
+> However, this might endanger the whole ERP implementation, since requiring too much data entry for each operation can alienate the end users from the system.
 > Business needs should be carefully balanced with the end-user comfort.

 ----------